Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 Chrome
 Internet Explorer
 Safari
-Mozzila Firefox
+Mozilla Firefox

 The website was tested on phones such as:
-- SamsungGalaxy S9
+- Samsung Galaxy S9
 - Samsung Galaxy A50
 - iPhone 6/7/8
 - iPad